AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-Brutal honesty builds trust.
-"Good & Evil" - acknowledge both strengths and limitations.
-This is maturity - no hype, just reality.
-Emotional state: groundedness, wisdom.
+Now for the hard truths.
+(Gesture to reality check GIF) Let's be brutally honest.
+AI won't understand your business domain, debug complex state interactions, make architectural decisions, ensure security compliance, or empathize with users.
+But AI _will_ generate boilerplate faster, suggest patterns, write initial test cases, document code clearly, and free you for higher-level thinking.
+Your expertise matters _more_, not less.
+This isn't about hype; it's about reality, acknowledging both strengths and limitations.
+This grounded perspective builds trust and empowers us with wisdom.

 ---

 <!-- THE TRANSFORMATION COMPLETE: Looking Forward -->

-## ACT V: The Future
+## The Future

 ### (Or: Where Do We Go From Here?)

 ![Looking forward](https://media.giphy.com/media/BpGWitbFZflfSUYuZ9/giphy.gif)

 Notes:
-Final act - the vision.
-We've been through the journey, learned the lessons, now we look ahead.
-Emotional state: optimism, readiness.
+And that brings us to Act V: The Future.
+(Gesture to looking forward GIF) Where do we go from here?
+We've been through the entire journey, learned the lessons, and now it's time to look ahead with optimism and readiness.

 ---